ShrirakshaSNataraj/learning-library/webcenter-library/wcc-records/configure-time-disposition/configure-time-disposition.md

 ## Task 3: Create User and add record reviewer roles

-  1. User with admin role can create Users and assign necessary Roles.Go to **Administration** tab and select **Admin Applets**
+  1. User with admin role can create Users and assign necessary Roles.
+Go to **Administration** tab and select **Admin Applets**

   2. Run the **User Admin** applet and click on **Add** to create the user.
 Add the details as shown in the image below.
 And go to **Roles** add rma,rmadmin role to the user .
      ![This page shows the Admin Applet page from which User Admin Applet has to be chosen.](./images/admin-applets.png "Admin Applet Page")
      ![This page shows the Edit User page where we can add roles for the particular user.](./images/edit-user-page.png "Edit User Page")

-  3. In the main menu , Click on Aliases and select RmaReviewers.Add the user Mark by clicking on the **Add** option.
+  3. In the main menu , Click on Aliases and select RmaReviewers.
+Add the user Mark by clicking on the **Add** option.
       ![This page shows how to add the user to the alias group RmaReviewers.](./images/add-user-to-aliasgroup.png "Alias Page ")

 You may now [proceed to the next lab](#next).